CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 <a name="flow"/>

 ### Flow control statements
 Flow control statements are *if*, *for*, and *while*.
-Often partnered with the if statement are else if and else.
-However, Python's else if is shortened into elif.
-After every conditional we have a colon.
-Next, we could proceed to a new line with number of spaces to tell Python we only want this code to be run when the previous conditional is satisfied.
+Often partnered with the if statement are *else if* and *else*.
+However, Python's *else if* is shortened into *elif*.
+After every conditional statement we have a colon.
+Next, we could proceed to a new indented line to tell Python we only want this code to be run when the previous conditional is satisfied.

 ```
 >>> a = 20
 >>> if a >= 22:
 ...     print("Paris")
 ... elif a >= 21:
-...     print("Londres")
+...     print("London")
 ... else:
 ...     print("Barcelona")
 ...